-Chapters C and D relate to the input into educational systems (Figure A):
+Chapters C and D relate to the inputs into educational systems (Figure A):

-- Chapter C, Financial resources invested in education, provides indicators on investment in education and educational institutions and how that investment is shared between public and private sources.
+- Chapter C, Financial resources invested in education, provides indicators on expenditure in education and educational institutions, how that expenditure is shared between public and private sources, the tuition fees charged by institutions and the financial mechanisms to support students.
 These indicators are mainly policy levers, but they also help to explain specific learning outcomes.
-For example, expenditure on educational institutions per student is a key policy measure that most directly affects individual learners, but it also acts as a constraint on the learning environment in schools and learning conditions in the classroom. - Chapter D, Teachers, the learning environment and organisation of schools, provides indicators on instruction time, teachers' working time, and teachers' and school heads' salaries.
+For example, expenditure on educational institutions per student is a key policy measure that most directly affects individual learners, but it also acts as a constraint on the learning environment in schools and learning conditions in the classroom. - Chapter D, Teachers, the learning environment and organisation of schools, provides indicators on instruction time, teachers' and school heads' working time, and teachers' and school heads' salaries.
 These indicators not only represent policy levers that can be manipulated, but also provide contexts for the quality of instruction and for the outcomes of individual learners.
-This chapter also presents data on the profile of teachers, and on admission systems to tertiary education.
+This chapter also presents data on the profile of teachers.